 ‘At the Very Beginning, There’s This Dream.’
 The Role of Utopia in the Workings of Local and Cryptocurrencies

-Forthcoming in the Palgrave “Handbook of Alternative Finance,” edited by Raghavendra (Raghu) Rau and Robert Wardrop.
+Forthcoming in the Palgrave “Handbook of Technological Finance,” edited by Raghavendra (Raghu) Rau, Robert Wardrop and Luigi Zingales.
+(27 February 2020)

-Keywords: Cryptocurrencies, Local and Complementary Currencies, Money, Monetary System, Utopia
+Keywords: Cryptocurrencies, Debt, Local and Complementary Currencies, Money, Monetary System, Utopia, Values

 JEL Classification: N20, 035, Z13